ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/index.md

 In this documentation, you will find:

-- information to contribute to the development of ACCESS-AM3, its configurations and their documentation
+- information on how to contribute to the development of ACCESS-AM3, its configurations and their documentation
 - details of the supported configurations, including information on the provenance of the inputs and their creation, on some evaluation and on the outputs from the model
 - technical details of the model's architecture and the build, deployment and testing infrastructure of the model.